Gravity (Our Lady Peace album): Tour

 Our Lady Peace embarked on one of their biggest tours in support of Gravity a month before the album's release.
 For most of the tour, Mike Eisenstein of the band Letters to Cleo joined the band as a stunt musician following Jamie Edwards' departure in April due to creative and personal differences.
 They opened on May 15, 2002 in Dayton, Ohio where many of the songs from Gravity were premiered.

 They followed this up with appearances at various music festivals across the United States including Pointfest in St. Louis, Missouri.
 The tour continued through September 2002 dipping in and out of Canada with the bands Ash, Greenwheel and Audiovent opening for many shows.
 For most of November the band toured in Europe, their first visit to Europe since 1998.
 Touring resumed in January 2003 with a Canadian arena tour dubbed "Fear of the Trailer Park".
 Opening for Our Lady Peace were management-mates Finger Eleven as well as comedy troupe Trailer Park Boys and South African band Seether.
 The band's arena shows in Calgary and Edmonton would be recorded and released as their first official Live album later that year.

 They returned to Europe in March as an opening act for Avril Lavigne.
 During this leg of the tour two new songs, "Not Afraid" and "Talk is Cheap" were premiered.
 "Not Afraid" would later be recorded for and rejected from their following studio album, Healthy in Paranoid Times.
 Following the European tour, the band took off most of June 2003 to begin recording Healthy... and resumed touring throughout America for the rest of the year with 3 Doors Down opening for the majority of the shows.
 The tour concluded in September 2003.

 Track listing

+Original release

 All lyrics written by Raine Maida.
 All music is also composed by Maida except where noted.